adrianbj/TracyDebugger/docs/debug-bar.md

 * Class::method (first column) links to ProcessWire API docs, either on processwire.com or locally if you have the API Explorer module installed
 * Line number (second column) links to the method in your code editor, or via the File Editor Panel or the ProcessFileEdit module
-* Method definition (third column) toggles the docblock open/closed
+* Method summary (third column) which can optionally toggle the full docblock

 ![Captain Hook Panel](img/captain-hook.png)